 Mercedes Benz of Seattle located a used car sales and a service facility in SODO around a decade ago starting a wave of relocation and subsequent development of major automobile sales and service facilities.
-The Pike-Pine corridor on Capitol Hill was the home of Seattle's original "auto row," which is currently transitioning to higher density mixed use residential development.
+The Pike-Pine corridor on Capitol Hill was the home of Seattle's original "autorow," which is currently transitioning to higher density mixed use residential development.
 Prior to moving to SODO, both BMW Seattle and Mercedes Benz of Seattle had been located on Capitol Hill.

 Relocating from the Seattle CBD, Honda and Toyota of Seattle completed their new dealership in SODO in 2014.
 In 2015 and 2016, a Nissan dealership purchased land parcels south of the existing dealerships for development in the near future.
-The Nissan dealership is currently under construction.